-The School of Aquatic & Fishery Sciences (SAFS) is housed in several buildings on the University of Washington campus.
+The School of Aquatic and Fishery Sciences (SAFS) is housed in several buildings on the University of Washington campus.
 Laboratories provide facilities for a wide range of studies.
 Each research laboratory contains specialized apparatus and support equipment for conducting experiments.
 An extensive collection of fishery records from the Pacific Northwest and Alaska is available, and SAFS also maintains a library of computer programs for processing fisheries data.
-In addition, the School maintains various facilities off campus, including field research stations in Washington State and Alaska.
+In addition, the School maintains various facilities off-campus, including field research stations in Washington State and Alaska.

-A small shellfish research laboratory on Puget Sound at Manchester, Washington, is located in facilities provided by the National Marine Fisheries Service.
-At this facility, the School is conducting studies on oysters, clams and mussels to provide information and assistance to the rapidly developing shellfish aquaculture industry in the Pacific Northwest.
+SAFS also maintains a small shellfish research laboratory on Puget Sound at Manchester, Washington, in facilities provided by the National Marine Fisheries Service.
+At this facility, the School is conducting studies on oysters, clams, and mussels to provide information and assistance to the rapidly developing shellfish aquaculture industry in the Pacific Northwest.

 Special Collections & Resources

 University of Washington Fish Collection